gotchoices/MyCHIPs/client/chark/issues/key-deeplinks.md

 ### Implementation Insights

-1. **Component Lifecycle**: The ImportKey component is not consistently remounting between deep link navigation events, causing the processing logic to run only once.
+1. **Component Lifecycle**: Identified that the ImportKey component was not consistently remounting between deep link navigation events, which caused processing logic to run only once.

-2. **State Persistence**: React refs (`processedUrls.current`) persist across renders and remain populated even when navigation changes, preventing reprocessing of URLs.
+2. **State Persistence**: Discovered that React refs (`processedUrls.current`) persist across renders and remain populated even when navigation changes, preventing reprocessing of URLs.

-3. **Working Pattern**: The Scanner component has a working pattern for other deep link types (payment, tally) that adds a UUID to make each navigation unique.
+3. **UUID Solution**: Implemented the same pattern used for other deep link types (payment, tally) that adds a random UUID to make each navigation unique, ensuring each URL is seen as new by React Navigation.

-4. **Manual Import**: The manual Import button works repeatedly because it directly triggers functions without relying on component mounting or URL tracking.
+4. **ImportKey Improvements**: Modified the ImportKey component to respond to URL dependency changes instead of relying on component mounting, making it more robust for handling repeated deep links.

 ### Remaining Tasks
-1. **Fix Subsequent Deep Link Imports**:
-   - Need to ensure `processedUrls` ref is properly cleared after import
-   - Update deep link handling to work with multiple invocations
-   - Potential solutions:
-     - Move deep link processing from `useEffect` to component props or navigation events
-     - Clear `processedUrls` after import and add a timeout to prevent immediate reprocessing
-     - Implement a global deep link handler that passes clean props to ImportKey on each navigation
+1. **Enhance server-side support**:
+   - Add default landing page on mychips.org for signkey links

 2. **Testing with Real Devices**:
    - Test on both iOS and Android physical devices
    - Verify handling of edge cases and malformed inputs
    - Ensure proper performance across different platforms

-3. **URL Scheme Registration**:
+3. **Documentation**:
-   - Update App.js to properly register the "signkey" URL scheme
-   - Update apple-app-site-association file for iOS Universal Links
-   - Update assetlinks.json for Android App Links
+   - Add usage examples for developers
+   - Document the implementation details in the project wiki

 4. **Advanced Features** (Future):
    - Implement base64-encoded JSON format for very large keys